Rosa Ponselle: Victor recordings

 Ponselle's contract with Columbia Records expired in 1923, and she immediately signed with the Victor Talking Machine Company.
 Her recordings from 1923 until mid-1925 are all acoustics; Victor began electrical recording in March 1925.
 Among her electrical Victor records, Ponselle's most admired titles include "Pace, pace mio Dio", "Suicidio!", "Casta diva", and the two arias from La vestale.
 She also recorded several ensembles, including the complete Tomb Scene from Aida with Giovanni Martinelli, "Mira, o Norma" with Marion Telva, the Adalgisa of her first Normas in 1927, and a trio from La forza del destino with Martinelli and Ezio Pinza.
 Ponselle made no studio recordings after 1939.
 In 1954 RCA Victor, unable to persuade Ponselle to return to the recording studio, took its recording equipment to the Villa Pace and set up a microphone in the foyer.
 Ponselle, with piano accompaniment by conductor Igor Chichagov, recorded alternate versions of 53 songs, many of which were released on two LP discs, Rosa Ponselle Sings Today and Rosa Ponselle in Song.
-They show that Ponselle's voice was in magnificent condition even at age 57, with extraordinary richness and depth (including a low D in Der Tod und das Mädchen).
+They show that Ponselle's voice was in magnificent condition even at age 57, with extraordinary richness and depth.
+"Not only in the richness of the sound and the trueness of the emotion," critic Irving Kolodin wrote of the first RCA Victor LP, "but in the admirable discipline of what she has undertaken, the best in these performances of October 1954 mark the Ponselle of today as an artist to be reckoned with the fine singers of 1955."

 Live recordings

 During the 1930s, Ponselle sang often on the radio and she generally had her broadcasts recorded on 78 rpm Acetate discs.
 Many of these have been released since on LP and CD.
-There are five complete opera performances from the Metropolitan Opera radio broadcasts: Don Giovanni (1934), La traviata (1935), and three performances of Carmen (March 28, 1936 Boston, January 9, 1937 New York and April 17, 1937 Cleveland).
+There are five complete opera performances from the Metropolitan Opera radio broadcasts: Don Giovanni (1934), La traviata (1935), and three performances of Carmen (March 28, 1936 Boston, January 9, 1937, New York and April 17, 1937, Cleveland).
 The April 1937 Carmen is the Cleveland tour performance that was Ponselle's farewell to the operatic stage.
 The Traviata and Carmen performances are in good sound (for a mid-30s radio broadcast transcription); the Don Giovanni is in very poor sound.
 Ponselle's live recordings also include many songs and arias from her radio concerts.
 Finally, there are private recordings made at the Villa Pace of Ponselle singing various songs and arias accompanying herself on the piano, some of which she never recorded elsewhere.
 There is a particularly moving and very freely rendered performance of the aria "Senza mamma" from Suor Angelica.